 - ¼ cup (50g) light brown sugar packed

 - 6 tablespoons (85g) unsalted butter melted and cooled to room temperature

 For the filling:

-- To make the whipped cream, use a hand mixer or a stand mixer fitted with the whisk attachment to beat the heavy cream and sugar until medium peaks form.
+- Using a hand mixer or a stand mixer fitted with the whisk attachment, whip the heavy cream until medium peaks form.
 Fold in the condensed milk and banana mixture until combined.16 ounces heavy whipping cream

 - Scoop the dulce de leche out of the can and into a microwave-safe bowl.
 Microwave for 30 seconds, until dulce de leche is creamy and spreadable.13.4 ounces dulce de leche

 - Remove the crust from the freezer.
 Spread half of the dulce de leche on top of the crust, then pour the filling on top.
 Freeze, uncovered, for 1 hour.
 Remove and drizzle with the remaining dulce de leche and chocolate sauce (if using).
 Cover and freeze for at least 6 hours, or overnight.

 - Ripe bananas work best in this recipe.
 If they're brown and soft, then they're good to go!